How to Get to Val Thorens

 Is Lyon cheaper overall?

-Lyon can sometimes offer cheaper flights, particularly outside peak ski weeks, but the longer transfer of around 2 hours 30 minutes can offset any savings.
-It is usually best to compare the total journey cost, including both flights and transfers.
+Lyon can sometimes offer cheaper flights, particularly outside peak ski weeks, but the longer transfer can offset any savings.
+It is usually best to compare the total trip cost, including both flights and transfers.

 Best airport for Val Thorens?

-Geneva is the most popular and practical airport for Val Thorens, offering the widest choice of international flights and regular transfer services.
-Chambéry is closer, but has more limited flight availability and is highly seasonal.
+Geneva is often the best all-round airport for Val Thorens because it combines a wide choice of international flights with regular onward transfer options.
+Chambéry is closer, but it usually has more limited and more seasonal flight availability.

 Is Chambéry better than Geneva?